 The University Archives is interested in acquiring and preserving administrative and historical records that have significant and enduring value for the Duke community.
-Below is an abbreviated list of the types of records we collect:

 For a full list of records, please review our collecting policy and records retention guidelines on this page.

 These guidelines will assist you with retaining university records.
 Some guidelines are office-specific, while others apply to multiple offices and departments.
 Guidelines should be followed by all relevant offices.